 American Home Shield Review: Claims

 American Home Shield bills itself as a leading home warranty provider that can help homeowners save money on repairs and keep their house or condo in good condition.
 The company is careful to make the distinction that it provides home warranties—not homeowners insurance—pointing out that this type of policy is meant to complement insurance rather than replace it.
 American Home Shield also champions the breadth of coverage that is included in its home warranty plans and assures customers that it will pay to replace any broken appliance or home system that cannot be repaired.
-Such lofty claims are no doubt appealing to many homeowners, but it’s important to look at the entire customer experience to better understand what to expect as a policyholder.
+Such lofty claims are no doubt appealing to many homeowners, but it’s important for a potential customer to look at the entire customer experience to better understand what to expect as a policyholder.

 About American Home Shield

 American Home Shield is a home warranty company that offers year-long service plans to help customers pay to repair or replace failing appliances and home systems.
-Covered units may include refrigerators, central air-conditioning systems, water heaters, and dishwashers, but that will depend on the type of policy that is selected.
+Covered units may include refrigerators, central air-conditioning systems, water heaters, and dishwashers, but that will depend on the type of policy the homeowner chooses.
 American Home Shield currently sells home warranties in 49 states and Washington, D.C.—the company does not operate in Alaska at this time.
 Customers may want to note that certain coverage options may not be available in all states in the company’s service area.
 Roof-leak protection, for instance, cannot be purchased by policyholders living in Hawaii.

 American Home Shield’s approach to home warranties is very similar to that of other companies in this space.
 Customers can choose from three service tiers—ShieldSilver, ShieldGold, and ShieldPlatinum—and purchase extra coverage through optional add-ons, if necessary.
 Price ranges across the different plans are pretty typical for the cost of a home warranty, neither significantly undercutting or exceeding the rates of many other providers.

 When filing a claim on a broken appliance, customers will need to pay a technician fee before repairs can be completed.
 Again, this is not out of the ordinary, as such fees are typically assessed with any home warranty.
-Customers do have the option to select a lower technician fee at the time they purchase their policy, thereby lowering their out-of-pocket costs for repair,s but choosing a lower service fee will result in a higher monthly rate.
+Customers do have the option to select a lower technician fee at the time they purchase their policy, thereby lowering their out-of-pocket costs for repairs, but choosing a lower service fee will result in a higher monthly rate.
 That flexibility could be appealing to homeowners who want to customize their home warranty policy as much as possible.

 Photo: ahs.com / Jeff Keleher